nightsel/Coding-projects/documentation/audio.md

 Currently, this system works only for English songs, since it relies on an English speech recognition model.
 It’s still a work in progress.
 The timing can be inaccurate, especially for songs with unusual phrasing or background vocals.

+Code for the backend that handles lyric alignment is at [my other repository](https://github.com/nightsel/pythonrw).
+This repository is hosted on (Railway)[https://railway.com/].
+The alignment uses Aeneas library and python code, with just 1 important route that my frontend calls through my node js server on (Render)[https://render.com/] to get the alignment results.

 Fetching uses **HTML scraping** to identify the correct `<div>` for lyric content.
 For **UtaTen**, the internal search is used since URLs don’t follow a predictable pattern.
 Although scraping is used, traffic is minimal — equivalent to a single user browsing the site.